Trial of Joseph Estrada: Verdict

 Initial reports of the nature of the conviction pronounced Estrada guilty of the ₱545 million jueteng case and the Belle Corporation case, while the other two charges were dropped.
-Estrada was sentence to reclusión perpetua and was ordered to return to the government over ₱200 million funds funneled to the Erap Muslim Youth Foundation (named after Estrada's nickname "Erap") and ₱189 million Jose Velarde monies, the penalty of civil interdiction, and perpetual absolute exclusion from public office.
+Estrada was sentenced to reclusión perpetua and was ordered to return to the government over ₱200 million funds funneled to the Erap Muslim Youth Foundation (named after Estrada's nickname "Erap") and ₱189 million Jose Velarde monies, the penalty of civil interdiction, and perpetual absolute exclusion from public office.

 The Court also ordered the arrest of all the other co-defendants in the case.

 On September 12, 2007, Joseph Estrada was acquitted of perjury but found guilty of plunder and sentenced to reclusión perpetua with the accessory penalties of perpetual disqualification from public office and forfeiture of ill-gotten wealth.
 The decision declared the forfeiture in favor of the government: ₱542.701 million (bank accounts including interest), ₱189 million (Jose Velarde accounts including interest) and the Boracay Mansion in New Manila, Quezon City.
 The Sandiganbayan acquitted Joseph Estrada's son, Senator Jinggoy Estrada, and lawyer Edward Serapio of plunder charges.

 Estrada returned to his villa in Tanay, Rizal (driven on a golf cart to a helicopter) with permission from the court.

 In 2007, co-accused Atong Ang pleaded guilty to bribing a public official, a lesser offense that carried a lighter sentence.

 Joseph Estrada is the first Philippine President to be convicted of plunder.

 Appeal

-On September 26, 2007, Joseph Estrada filed a motion for reconsideration of the Sandiganbayan conviction.
-Estrada alleged that the court erred "when it convicted him by acquitting his alleged co-conspirators."

-The Sandiganbayan set oral arguments for Estrada's motion for reconsideration for October 19, 2007.
-Estrada asked the court for permission to attend the hearing.
+On September 26, 2007, Joseph Estrada filed a motion for reconsideration of the Sandiganbayan conviction, alleging that the court erred "when it convicted him by acquitting his alleged co-conspirators."
+The hearing for Estrada's motion was set for October 19, 2007.

 Pardon and release from detention

 On October 22, 2007, Acting Justice Secretary Agnes Devanadera stated that Joseph Estrada was seeking a "full, free, and unconditional pardon" from President Gloria Macapagal Arroyo.
 Estrada's lawyer Jose Flaminiano wrote Arroyo that Estrada was withdrawing his motion for reconsideration of the verdict.
-Estrada said that he wanted to spend time with his sick mother.

 On October 25, 2007, President Gloria Macapagal Arroyo granted executive clemency to Joseph Estrada based on the recommendation by the Department of Justice.
 Acting Executive Secretary and Press Secretary Ignacio R. Bunye quoted the signed order: "In view hereof in pursuant of the authority conferred upon me by the Constitution, I hereby grant Executive clemency to Joseph Ejercito Estrada, convicted by the Sandiganbayan of plunder and imposed a penalty of reclusion perpetua.
 He is hereby restored to his civil and political rights."
 Bunye noted that Estrada committed in his application not to seek public office, and Estrada was freed from his Tanay resthouse on October 26, 2007.

 The chief special prosecutor for the case questioned Department of Justice's recommendation for executive clemency, stating that Estrada was disqualified from getting executive clemency under the Philippine Constitution.